verrkun/Akari/readme.md

 (idk what else to say)

 ## Notes
+- For some obscure reasons it does work on 4.82 with HEN 3.0.3 but not on 4.88 (?)
 - Supports only 720p/1080p
 - Only tested on 4.84 DEX with Cobra 8.3 and on 4.82 CEX with HEN 3.0.3 Debug
 - Should work on all 4.75+ firmwares (CEX/DEX/DECR) as long as it is loaded via Cobra, Mamba or HEN